-For the purposes of quality control (e.g. sky transparency and system performance) a photometric zeropoint will be determined for each observation by direct comparison of instrumental magnitudes with the magnitudes of 2MASS stars.
-A more accurate photometric calibration will be applied retrospectively given a complete night of observations including regular exposures in VISTA photometric standard fields.
+For the purposes of quality control (e.g. sky transparency and system performance) a primary photometric zeropoint will be determined for each observation by direct comparison of instrumental magnitudes with the magnitudes of 2MASS stars.
+A alternative cross-check on the photometric calibration will be applied retrospectively given a complete night of observations including regular exposures in VISTA photometric standard fields.